Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing

 We illustrate how network events (when the smartphone is connected to the campus WiFi) will produce time-based traces in Figure \ref{fig:wifiData}.
 A deployment of an enterprise WiFi network consists of many access points (AP), optimally spread across buildings and floors.

-When a user, situated in Building 2, first utilizes the campus WiFi network on their own smartphone, \textit{authentication} will occur (through their student ID and password), resulting in an \textit{authentication} and \textit{deauthentication} log messages.
+When a user first utilizes the campus WiFi network on their own smartphone, \textit{authentication} will occur (through their student ID and password), resulting in an \textit{authentication} and \textit{deauthentication} log messages.
 Note, however, student identification is hashed to preserve user privacy (see Section \ref{sec:privacyEthicalConsiderations}).
 Simultaneously, this action triggers the device to connect with the nearest AP, generating \textit{association} log messages.
 The device continues to stay connected to the AP until the user moves; in this case, the connection switches to the next nearest AP to where the user is now situated.
 Accordingly, \textit{disassociation}, \textit{re-association}, and \textit{drift} log messages will be generated when the user's device moves out of range, reconnects from `sleeping.'
 Throughout the whole time, the user maintains the same network connection to the campus WiFi, only switching APs.

 In Section \ref{sec:challenges}, we discuss the challenges of accounting for unconnected devices, specifically devices that remain connected to their personal cellular network.
 This group of users will still be accounted for as long as their devices are scanning for WiFi network (i.e., unassociated devices).
 It is important to note, however, our main analysis only consists of associated devices, representing university staff and students.

 There are two other sources of error from utilizing this technique.
 First, a smartphone may maintain its existing connection to an AP due to good signal strength even though the user has moved.
 This error makes no impact on occupancy since we are counting on per floor/building basis, but will produce small errors on mobility.
 Second, a user may connect multiple devices (e.g. smartphone, laptop, wearable) to an AP at once.
-However, duplicated events can be removed \cite{trivedi2020wifitrace}, while device types can be further filtered to only collect one specific type if needed.
-This methodology has been validated by others \cite{lu2016robust,trivedi2020wifitrace,hwang2017process,zakaria2019stressmon} and used for similar applications of mall analytic and queue management \cite{jayarajah2016livelabs}.
+However, duplicated events can be removed \cite{trivedi2021wifitrace}, while device types can be further filtered to only collect one specific type if needed.
+This methodology has been validated by others \cite{lu2016robust,trivedi2021wifitrace,hwang2017process,zakaria2019stressmon} and used for similar applications of mall analytic and queue management \cite{jayarajah2016livelabs}.